robole/vscode-profile-status/README.md

 This project does not support multi-root workspaces because I do not use them!

 If you would like support added, raise an issue to request the feature.
+A contibution is welcome.